Allaman/kustomize.nvim/README.md

 </details>

-If your buffer contains a `kustomization.yaml` this command will run `kustomize build . ` in the buffer's directory.
+This command will run `kustomize build .` in the current buffer's directory.
 The generated YAML will printed to a new buffer.
 The new buffer can be closed by just typing `q`.
 This allows me to quickly inspect the YAML that Kustomize generates (and ultimately is applied to the cluster).
 In addition, I get fast feedback on any errors in my YAML sources.

 ### List "kinds"